 POI information screen on fast food restaurant nearest this position.
 Screen shows name, street address, phone number, latitude/longitude, distance to restaurant and its compass bearing.
-Figure at left shows Go To waypoint command; right figure shows Find On Map command.

-6. The unit's map appears, with the cross-hair cursor highlighting the restaurant's POI symbol.
-A pop-up data box shows the POI's name.
-A data box at the bottom of the screen displays the location's latitude and longitude, distance and bearing.
+Figure at left shows Go To Waypoint command; right figure shows Find On Map command.
+6. The unit's map appears, with the cross-hair cursor highlighting the restaurant' s POI symbol.
+A pop-up data box shows the POI's name, distance and bearing.
+A data box at the bottom of the screen continues to display the location's latitude and longitude.